IRS Audit Support: Insider Tips for Successful Audit Handling

 Respond Promptly and Accurately

 When you receive an audit notice, respond by the deadline given.
-Provide clear, concise, and accurate information as requested.
-Avoid providing more information than what is asked for, as this could lead to further scrutiny.
+The IRS will often provide a due date for the documents they request.
+Providing clear, concise, and accurate information as requested will prevent the audit from dragging on.
+Avoid providing more information than what is asked for, as this could lead to further scrutiny or additional time for the IRS to review your tax return.

 Hire Professional Help